Articles in Featuring Felines are written by

 The latest Bigelow

-The story of the latest resident feline began shortly before Christmas of 2006, on a day that will long be remembered.
+The story of the most recent resident feline began shortly before Christmas of 2006, on a day that will long be remembered.
 It was a busy day at the Manor, with the holidays soon approaching, and everyone was still mourning Mrs Bigelow III.
 Staff had reported catching a glimpse of her in corners or hallways, but the idea was brushed off as simply 'thinking they saw her because she had always been there'; in fact, her ashes had just been returned to the Manor that same day.
 Late that morning, office manager Leona was freshening up in the ladies' room when she heard a growl and realised she was not alone.
 When she turned around to see where the growl had come from, she saw an enormous white cat!
 She was shocked, and hastened to get the owners to show them.
 It took a while, but finally they were able to get the cat out of the ladies' room and bring him into the lounge to have a better look at him.
 He was frightened and hid by the fireplace but, although it took much of the day, eventually he was coaxed into the office to have some food and to show Mr Bigelow IV that he had come to a good home.

 In the Manor's patio dining room is a 'memorial wishing well' dedicated to the memory of Mr Bigelow (the human).
 People throw in coins and small bills and some 1000 dollars annually is collected and donated to the Rozzie May Animal Alliance, which is a local organisation dedicated to providing low-cost spay and neuter services to help in curbing the overpopulation of animals in the area.
 In addition, on the first Sunday of March each year there is held a 'Bountiful Benefit Brunch and Auction', started in 2002 as a fundraising event for the Conway Humane Society, which has benefited to the tune of some 40,000 dollars over the years; more recently the Animal Alliance mentioned above has been the beneficiary.
 Local businesses and individuals contribute items that are sold in both a silent and a live auction, presided over by a local auctioneer.
 The Manor provides a fine brunch and a wine-tasting, while the staff volunteer their time to run the brunch.
 The event has been sold out every year.